Bringing Shaker Style to the Bedroom in a Choice of On-Trend and Classic Colours

 For further information about Symphony, please visit www.symphony-group.co.uk/brands/freedom

-Sally is a 26-year-old, full-time wheelchair user with cerebral palsy.
-She lives with her mum, dad and grandmother.
+Sally is a full-time wheelchair user with cerebral palsy.
+She lives with her mum, dad, and grandmother.
 She can weight bare but not stand.

-Sally plays wheelchair football for a club called ASPIRE, which is a mixed group of all varying ages and she has been playing since she was 12 years of age.
-She has won several trophies including the Semi Finals in the 2018 Regional league as well as having the opportunity to play in a Champions League final against Denmark.
-She really enjoys sports and has a GCSE in Art and PE which led her to take a teaching qualification in helping children with special needs to integrate into the local community from young ages.
+Sally plays wheelchair football for a club called ASPIRE, which is a mixed group of varying ages, and she has been playing since she was 12 years of age.
+The team have won several trophies including last summer the European club championships in Paris.
+Sally really enjoys sport and has a GCSE in Art and PE, which led her to take a teaching qualification to help children with special needs integrate into the local community from young ages.
 She has also enjoyed taking part in riding for disabled (RDA).

-They purchased a bungalow in 2021 and moved in 2024 due to the time for the court case, plus relocation and Architect/planning stage and then product research selection and installation.
+The family bungalow was purchased in 2021 and the family moved in during 2024, due to the time for the court case; plus, relocation along with the Architect/planning stage, product research and selection, and installation.

-Their OT suggested Adam Thomas who worked closely with Sally and her family to design a kitchen tailored to their requirements.
-Adam recommended Tara Neil to assist with the door style and colour choices, appliances, accessories and worktop selection.
+Sally’s Occupational Therapist recommended Adam Thomas, expert in accessible kitchen design; to work closely with Sally and her family to design a kitchen tailored to their requirements.
+Adam also recommended a nearby Freedom by Symphony kitchen retailer Tara Neil Limited; to assist with the cabinetry choices, appliances, accessories, and worktop selection.

 Freedom Specific features: